Session Logo

 • Move your cell phone out of arm’s reach.
 Put it in a drawer, on a shelf, or far enough from you that you can’t get to it while staying in your chair.
 Although it goes without saying that you won’t check your phone during a coaching session, it still may be tempting to glance at it when a notification pops up - which will inevitably decrease your focus on the present moment.

-• If possible, make notes the “old-school” way: by using pen and paper, you’ll not only be using other important parts of your brain, but you can listen more effectively.
-Remember to store your notes in a safe space, of course, as required by our confidentiality ethical code of conduct.
+• Make notes the “old-school” way: by using pen and paper.
+You’ll not only be using other important parts of your brain, but you can listen more effectively.
+Remember to store your notes in a safe space, of course, as required by the ICF Code of Ethics.

 • Keep the minutes.
 As a coach, it’s part of your job to track time during the conversation.
 Setting a timer to minimize distractions and keep on track is a great way to do this.
 And remember to allow time towards the end of the session to conclude about next steps, home assignments, agreements and summing up in general.